 On a daily basis, accountants are responsible for tracking revenue and expenses, along with handling payroll and paying bills.
 Additionally, accountants may also be responsible for preparing profit and loss statements, balance sheets, and other types of financial reports.
-Other job responsibilities of an account may include analyzing revenues, costs, and financial commitments as part of the process of predicting future expenses and revenues.

 How Much Do Accountants Make?

 Successful businesses now increasingly rely on the strong skills of accountants, which is one reason an accountant average salary is so high compared to many other occupations.
 This is largely because accountants usually have a better understanding of the complex finances of the company than other employees do.
 Consequently, accountants are responsible for not only reporting finances but also offering advice regarding tax strategies and budget forecasts.

 A related occupation, auditors are responsible for examining financial data and accounting procedures to ensure compliance and accuracy.
 Furthermore, auditors are responsible for identifying any improper research and documentation.
 An auditor may also make recommendations to improve procedures and policies.
 In many cases, an auditor salary can also be quite lucrative.

 Both accountants and auditors should be detail oriented.
 The job tasks associated with both professions are far more diverse than simply solving math problems.
 Interested individuals should have strong math skills and enjoy performing analyses.
 These professions also require strong verbal and written communication skills.
 Overall, the professions of accountant and auditor blend problem-solving, analysis, and even detective work.

 Ultimately, the demand for both auditors and accountants is quite strong and expected to grow much faster than the average growth rate for all other occupations.

 - Becker CPA Review Course ◄◄ #1 Rated CPA Prep Course of 2023